 By mapping the data as percentages, rates or ratios the distribution of the population or event, and variations in that distribution, can be easily seen across the areas mapped.
 These variations are important in highlighting areas of, for example, high service use, high death rates or low provision of services.
 However, in using the data it is important to recognise that while the same percentage or standardised ratio value may apply in two areas, the areas may differ greatly in population size, which may have implications for health service delivery or program planning.
-For example, an area with a highly elevated rate of admissions to hospital and a relatively small population may be of lesser concern than an area with a moderately high rate admissions and a very large population, because of the larger number of people affected.
-As it has not been possible at the scale of these atlases to show on the map both relative values (percentages, rates and ratios) and absolute values (number of people, events etc.), users should bear this caution in mind and refer to the absolute values listed in the associated tables.
-This aspect is discussed in more detail under the heading Reading the maps, below.
+For example, an area with a highly elevated rate of hospitalisation and a relatively small population may be of lesser concern than an area with a moderately high rate of hospitalisation and a very large population, because of the larger number of people affected.
+As it has not been possible at the scale of these atlases to show on the map both relative values (percentages, rates and ratios) and absolute values (number of people, events etc.), users should bear this caution in mind